Advertisements

 Tips to make the most of it

-• Treat wind like a clock, not a number.
-Pick a consistent aiming method (e.g., “one marker tick per two mph” at mid irons) and stick with it for a round.
+Think of wind as a clock, not a number.
+Choose a constant aim strategy (e.g., “one marker tick per two mph” using mid irons) and stay with it for the round.
 Consistency beats perfection.

-• Practice the 80–90% swing.
-Full power is flashy; underswing often holds the green.
+Practice the 80–90% swing.
+Full power gets there with flair; underswing is frequently on the green.
 Your scorecard will notice.

-• Respect short putts.
-The physics can be a bit slide-y at certain green speeds.
-Firm center beats “just tap it.”
+Respect short putts.
+The physics can get a little slide-y at some green speeds.
+Smart center beats “just tap it.”

-• Tweak assists, don’t shame them.
-Turn on putt previews while learning a course, then wean off if you want more drama.
+Tweak assists, don’t shame them.
+Switch on putt previews as you’re learning a course, then ween yourself off if you require more drama.

 The pull-quote mood

-“Still plays well, but… lacking the charm.”
-That line has been doing the rounds, and it feels fair.
-The game plays like you want it to.
-It just doesn’t always perform or sparkle like you remember.
+“Still plays well, but … missing the charm.”
+That line has made the rounds, and it seems about right.
+It feels like you want it to.
+Why it won’t fly The receiving end just doesn’t always work or shine like you remember.

 Bottom line

-Everybody’s Golf: Hot Shots is a good swing wrapped in a thinner package.
-If your joy comes from the moment of impact the meter, the click, the ball rising exactly as you guessed you’ll get what you came for, especially with friends.
-If you’re banking on a lovable cast, punchy presentation, and a solo mode you can sink into for weeks, this entry may leave you politely underwhelmed.
-Not a shank into the water, then just a sensible par when you were hoping to chase an eagle.
+Everybody’s Golf: Hot Shots is a game with a good swing in search of a slimmer package to wrap it up in.
+For those for whom the thrill is about the moment at impact (the meter, the click), and seeing that ball rise just as you guessed it would, you’ll get what you came for.) especially with friends.
+If you were relying upon a lovable cast, punchy presentation and solo mode to sink your teeth into for weeks then you may come away politely underwhelmed by this one.
+It wasn’t a shank into the water, only for you to chip out and make a sensible par when all you wanted was to try to chase down an eagle.